Starbucks Statistics 2026: Stores, Market Share & Employees

 Starbucks Market Share

-In comparison, McDonald's holds a 21.2% share, and Chipotle Mexican Grill has an 9.26% share.
-Starbucks strongly outperforms competitors like Yum Brands Inc. and Restaurant Brands International, with their respective shares of 6.18% and 6.49%.
+In comparison, McDonald’s holds a 21.81% share, and Chipotle Mexican Grill has a 9.25% share.
+Starbucks strongly outperforms competitors like Yum Brands Inc. and Restaurant Brands International, with their respective shares of 6.10% and 7.54%.

 Check out the table below for the latest market share stats for Starbucks and its competitors: